 While research on the impact of private equity ownership of medical institutions is limited, some evidence has pointed to concerning trends.
-For example, private equity acquisitions of hospitals appear to lead to lower-quality care when there is a high concentration of private equity ownership in the market.342 Research has also shown that private equity ownership of health care establishments, ranging from private physician practices to nursing homes, has been associated with higher profits paired with potential over prescription of procedures, and shortages in medical devices.^{343,344} A study specifically focused on the impact that private equity acquisitions have on nursing homes also found that private equity ownership was associated with higher rates of mortality, reduced compliance with Medicare standards of care, greater incidence of negative outcomes for patient health, and lower ratios of nurses to patients in their care.345
+For example, private equity acquisitions of hospitals appear to lead to lower-quality care when there is a high concentration of private equity ownership in the market.
+342 Research has also shown that private equity ownership of health care establishments, ranging from private physician practices to nursing homes, has been associated with higher profits paired with potential over prescription of procedures, and shortages in medical devices.
+343,344 A study specifically focused on the impact that private equity acquisitions have on nursing homes also found that private equity ownership was associated with higher rates of mortality, reduced compliance with Medicare standards of care, greater incidence of negative outcomes for patient health, and lower ratios of nurses to patients in their care.
+345

 Given these results, an area of particular concern is private equity firms' increasing ownership of hospitals in underserved areas.
 A recent study found that hospitals under private equity ownership in 2018 tended to be in lower-income and rural areas.
 In line with the research referenced above, they also tended to have lower patient satisfaction scores and had a lower ratio of employees-per-occupied beds.
-Accent studies have found private equity-owned rural hospitals also tended to be more concentrated in the south, with Texas having the greatest number of private equity owned hospitals and New Mexico having the greatest number of private equity-owned hospitals relative to total hospitals in the state.
-Accent studies have found private equity-owned hospitals relative to total hospitals in the state.
+Recent studies have found private equity-owned rural hospitals also tended to be more concentrated in the south, with Texas having the greatest number of private equity-owned hospitals and New Mexico having the greatest number of private equity-owned hospitals relative to total hospitals in the state.
+347